 I made another advance into un-tested territory over the weekend with the creation of a Cambozola - or sometimes called Blue-Brie.
 This recipe/style combines both aspects of soft-ripend, white-mold Camembert and Roquefort/blue mold.
 The end result is a soft, blue cheese that is usually not as strong-flavored as many of the Blue Cheese family.
 While shopping at my Regional farmer's Market this Saturday, I came upon the Ithaca Milk Co. and Fingerlakes Cheese booth.
 So I bought a gallon of whole, un-homogenized milk plus a pint of heavy cream and hurried home to try using the newly purchased cultures necessary for these white and blue molds.
+This cheese came out very soft and squishy; mostly because the curds are not really heated and stirred much at all.
+After it drained overnight it looked like this.
+I'll give it about a week and then attach a new picture.
+Hopefully by then there will be a solid, fuzzy growth of white Penicillium candidum.

 No comments: